R37r0-Gh057/AnyaPath-Pygame/README.md

   - [To Do](#to-do)

 # Introduction:
 AnyaPath is made with Python (Pygame).
 In which [Anya Forger](https://spy-x-family.fandom.com/wiki/Anya_Forger) from [Spy x Family](https://en.wikipedia.org/wiki/Spy_%C3%97_Family) will find out any word that you have in mind without any mistakes using the [Magic Matrix method](#the-magic-matrix).
 (If you don't get the right result, then you must have given an incorrect input.)
-Check out the gameplay video on [youtube](https://www.youtube.com/watch?v=oTCa3VhaS0A).

 # How to play:
 * Anya will ask you to **provide the length (the number of letters)** of the word you have in mind.